mbradle/data_download/README.md

 **pwd**

 For example, I am on my Mac Desktop, so I find the result is */Users/bradleymeyer/Desktop*.
 I will download the data to a directory *data_pub* off my Desktop (you will use the answer to *pwd* instead of */Users/bradleymeyer/Desktop* in your case).
-To do so, I type
+To do so, I type (all on one line)

 **docker run -it -v /Users/bradleymeyer/Desktop/data_pub:/data_directory -e VAR=data mbradle/docker_wn_data**

 The downloaded data are in the directory *data_pub*.
 The variable *VAR* tells the image which data to download.
 Current possible values of *VAR* are *data*, *multi_zone_data*, *neutrino_data*, and *weak_data*.
 These are used in Webnucleo codes.
-For example, I can get the neutrino data by typing
+For example, I can get the neutrino data by typing (on one line)

 **docker run -it -v /Users/bradleymeyer/Desktop/data_pub:/data_directory -e VAR="neutrino_data" mbradle/docker_wn_data**